open-rcp/rcp/docs/rcp-api.md

 This document specifies the API for the Rust/Remote Control Protocol (RCP), providing a RESTful interface for managing RCP servers, client connections, and monitoring system usage.

+> **Note:** The API functionality is now integrated directly into the `rcp-service` component and is available when built with the `api` feature enabled.
+There is no longer a separate `rcp-api` component.

 ## API Overview

 The RCP API enables remote administration of RCP deployments with capabilities including: